-- Each mooring line must be of the appropriate strength, material and type to safely secure your boat when moored. - Each mooring line must be longer than the length of the boat. - Use bow and stern mooring lines, as well as spring lines, for additional security. - Use fenders to protect the boat from damage. - When possible, tie up with the bow facing into the wind or current. - Never attach a mooring line to a point or part of your boat that is not designed to withstand the stress and the weight of the boat. - Only use the bow eye, stern eyes and other cleats or attachment points that have been approved for mooring. - If you plan on mooring the boat for a long period of time, use chafing protectors on lines to protect the boat's finish. - Leave some slack in the lines to allow for wave movement or tidal action if applicable.
+- Each mooring line must be of the appropriate strength, material and type to safely secure your boat when moored. - Each mooring line must be longer than the length of the boat. - Use bow and stern mooring lines, as well as spring lines, for additional security. - Use fenders to protect the boat from damage. - When possible, tie up with the bow facing into the wind or current. - Never attach a mooring line to a point or part of your boat that is not designed to withstand the stress and the weight of the boat. - Only use the bow eye, stern eyes and other cleats or attachment points that have been approved for mooring.
+Designated strong points should be used whenever possible. - If you plan on mooring the boat for a long period of time, use chafing protectors on lines to protect the boat's finish. - To avoid mold and mildew keep floor storage lid and seat storage areas - Leave some slack in the lines to allow for wave movement or tidal action if applicable.